Great Lakes: Underwater

 Great Lakes: Terrestrial Archaeology

-My land based archaeology in the Great Lakes Region is concerned with the period immediately prior to European contact and is designed to document the character of pre-contact Native culture and to better understand the changes wrought on by the arrival of colonial Europeans.
+My land-based archaeology in the Great Lakes Region is concerned with the period immediately prior to European contact and is designed to document the character of pre-contact Native culture and to better understand the changes wrought by the arrival of colonial Europeans.
 A particular focus of the research is investigating how communities responded to environmental risk and uncertainty.
-Survey and excavation has focused on northeast lower Michigan, with a particular emphasis on peoples living near the Great Lake shore areas, where a climatic regime known as lake effect, enabled the reliable cultivate of maize.
+Survey and excavation has focused on northeast lower Michigan with a particular emphasis on peoples living near the Great Lakes shore areas, where a climatic regime known as lake effect enabled the reliable cultivation of maize.

 This research is concerned generally with cultural developments in Eastern Europe during the Copper and Bronze Age.
-The specific focus of my research is on the Maros (aka Szöreg) Group, a Bronze Age culture that existed between about 2700 and 1550 BC, and which is located in the vicinity of the Rivers Tisza and Maros in Hungary, Romania and Serbia.
+The specific focus of my research is on the Maros (aka Szöreg) Group, a Bronze Age culture that existed between about 2700 and 1550 BC in the vicinity of the Rivers Tisza and Maros in Hungary, Romania, and Serbia.
 The Maros Group is one among a series of contemporary cultures that crystallized in the eastern Carpathian Basin at this time, which makes the Basin a particularly useful laboratory for the study of pre-state cultural interaction and change.